 We are delighted that you are applying to UB’s 2015 Chemistry REU program!
 In order to ensure that your application can be considered, please note the following:

 We are currently accepting applications.
-We will continue to accept application materials until May 30, 2013, but will review applications as they come in.
+We will continue to accept application materials until all positions are filled, but will review applications beginning February 10, 2015.

 Questions regarding the application process should be submitted via e-mail to firstname.lastname@example.org.

 - Application form (below).
 We encourage applicants to submit this form electronically; however, paper applications will be accepted via regular mail to the address listed below.
 Faxed applications will not be accepted.

 - Official transcript.
 Applicants must arrange to have an official transcript sent to:

 Buffalo, NY 14260-3000